Jesse Biddle

-Jesse Thomas Biddle (born October 22, 1991) is an American professional baseball pitcher in the Arizona Diamondbacks organization.
-He was selected in the first round of the 2010 MLB draft by the Philadelphia Phillies.
-Biddle has previously played in Major League Baseball (MLB) for the Atlanta Braves, Seattle Mariners, Texas Rangers, and Cincinnati Reds.
+Jesse Thomas Biddle (born October 22, 1991) is an American former professional baseball pitcher.
+He was selected in the first round of the 2010 MLB draft by the Philadelphia Phillies and played in Major League Baseball (MLB) for the Atlanta Braves, Seattle Mariners, Texas Rangers, and Cincinnati Reds.
+He also played in Nippon Professional Baseball (NPB) for the Orix Buffaloes.

 Amateur career

 Biddle grew up in the Mount Airy neighborhood of Philadelphia, Pennsylvania, and he attended Germantown Friends School, a Quaker School in the neighboring Germantown neighborhood of Philadelphia.
 He competed in the Friends School League.
 As a junior, Biddle had a 5–0 win–loss record with a 0.64 earned run average (ERA) and 61 strikeouts in 33 innings pitched; in his senior year, he was 9–2 with a 1.04 ERA, striking out 140 batters in 59 1/3 innings.